0xNoi/Wordlists-Concatenator/README.md

 ## ATTENTION!

-AVOID TO COMBINE MASSIVE WORDLISTS TOGETHER
+AVOID TO COMBINE MASSIVE MULTIPLE WORDLISTS TOGETHER

 for example do not use ``rockyou.txt + rockyou.txt`` it can be crash your computer.

-If you still wanna use this concern about complexity and combination result, depends on your computer power and strorage.
+If you still wanna use this concern about complexity and combination result, depends on your computer power and storage.